NGnius/PowerTools/README.md

 This is generated from the template plugin for the [SteamOS Plugin Loader](https://github.com/SteamDeckHomebrew/PluginLoader).

-## Cool, whatever
+## Cool, but that's too much work

-Yeah, that's fair.
+Fair enough.
 In case you still want some of the functionality, without the nice GUI, here's some equivalent commands.
 These should all be run as superuser, i.e. run `sudo su` and then run these commands in that.